rogerlew/usgs-regolith/Readme.md

 Description
 -----------
 The computer program REGOLITH is a Fortran program designed for estimating soil thickness over a digital landscape.
 The program implements various published empirical and computational models for soil thickness.
-This command-line program is used in conjunction with Python scripts and shell scripts to prepare input files and visualize results.
+This command-line program is used in conjunction with Python scripts to prepare input files and visualize results.

 Purpose and limitations
 -----------------------